sogilis/objectmother-builder-kotlin/README.md

 * this requires mutable objects
 * traits cannot be applied to constructor parameters
 * traits can override custom constructor parameters
+* generic factory code have to be duplicated

 See more usages in [tests](src/test/kotlin/v1/Test.kt), and implementation [here](src/test/kotlin/v1/POC.kt).